 Meet The Board

-Anthony Drew is a Research Associate at Edunomics Lab at Georgetown University.
-Previously, Anthony worked as an engineer in the power industry managing complex multi-million dollar projects.
-Following his interest and passion for education, he obtained a Master of Education Policy degree from the University of Washington.
-While working toward his Master’s he served as a classroom tutor with UTSS.
-While serving, his belief in the mission of the organization strengthened and he continues this important work as a member of the board.
+Anthony Drew is a Budget and Finance Analyst at Seattle Public Schools.
+Previously, Anthony worked as a school finance researcher with the Edunomics Lab at Georgetown University.
+He earned his Master of Education Policy degree from the University of Washington.
+While working toward his degree, he served as a classroom tutor with UTSS, where his belief in the mission of the organization strengthened.
+He continues this important work as a member of the board.

 Growing up in a family of educators, Amy is passionate about UTSS’ mission in education – particularly in addressing the educational inequities that exist today.
-While her professional work as a finance officer at PATH, a global health non-profit, is creating impact in Africa and Southeast Asia, she is looking for opportunities to affect change at home in Seattle.
+While her work as a financial professional in a global health non-profit sector is creating impact in Africa and Asia, she is looking for opportunities to affect change at home in Seattle.
 Upon joining UTSS, Amy brings her expertise in non-profit finances: building sustainable solutions to current public education challenges, and to bringing more effective and efficient assistance to public school educators.
 As the Treasurer of UTSS Board, she is looking forward to raising awareness to educational challenges in the Seattle public school system through fundraising campaigns and bringing more resources to classrooms and students in need.
 Amy holds a BA in Economics from Emory University.
 In her spare time, Amy enjoys traveling the world, water sports, and visual arts.

 STEM Instructional Coach, Technology Access Foundation